Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Introduction

-For this purpose, we introduce a framework with several easily verifiable assumptions to establish the KŁ condition of the policy gradient optimization problem in finite-horizon MDPs with general state and action spaces.
-More specifically, we demonstrate that the policy gradient optimization problem satisfies the KŁ condition when (i) the objective function has bounded gradients, (ii) expected optimal Q-value functions satisfy the KŁ condition, and (iii) sequential decomposition inequalities hold.
-Roughly speaking, for any given period $t$ and a policy $\pi$, sequential decomposition inequalities bound the difference between policy gradients at one policy using $\pi$ for the period $1$ to period $t$ and switching to optimal policy parameters after period $t$ and a neighboring policy using $\pi$ for the period $1$ to period $t-1$ and switching to optimal policy parameters from period $t$ onwards, by the suboptimality gap of the expected optimal Q-value functions of the policy $\pi$.
+Existing results that establish P{\L}K conditions for policy optimization are often developed for special MDP classes (see, for example, \citealp{fazel2018global}).
+Consequently, general structural conditions under which the policy optimization satisfies the P{\L}K condition are less developed, and it remains unclear how to extend existing analysis to general MDPs with analogous structures.
+To address this issue, we identify a set of structural properties that ensure the P{\L}K condition for the policy optimization in finite-horizon MDPs with general state and action spaces, assuming the finite-dimensional parameterized policy class contains an optimal policy.
+In particular, we show that the P{\L}K condition holds when (i) the policy objective has bounded gradients, (ii) the expected optimal Q-value functions satisfy the P{\L}K condition, and (iii) sequential decomposition inequalities hold.
+Roughly speaking, sequential decomposition inequalities control the differences between the policy gradients for the current policy and the policy whose parameter at a later period is replaced by its optimal counterpart.
+The resulting change is controlled by the suboptimality gap of the corresponding expected optimal Q-value function at that period.

-Leveraging the KŁ condition, we demonstrate that any point satisfying the first-order necessary optimality condition of the policy gradient optimization problem is globally optimal.
-Moreover, we show that exact policy gradient methods exhibit a linear convergence rate and stochastic policy gradient methods achieve an $\tilde{\co}(\epsilon^{-1})$ sample complexity to find an $\epsilon$-optimal policy.
-We remark that the KŁ constant admits a polynomial dependence on the time horizon, and correspondingly, the non-asymptotic convergence rate of policy gradient methods scales polynomially with the time horizon.

-Our framework applies to a variety of control and operations models, including (i) entropy-regularized tabular MDPs with the class of all stochastic policies, (ii) Linear Quadratic Regulator (LQR) problems with the class of affine policies, (iii) multi-period inventory systems with Markov-modulated demands that use state-dependent base-stock policies, and (iv) stochastic cash balance problems with the class of two-sided base-stock policies.
-Notably, (i)-(iii) are commonly seen in dynamic programming textbooks \citep{bertsekas1995dynamic,puterman2014markov}.
+The proposed structural conditions provide a general framework to establish the P{\L}K condition for policy optimization.
+To illustrate this, we verify conditions (i)-(iii) for a range of control and operations models with optimal policy classes.
+The examples include (1) entropy-regularized tabular MDPs with stochastic policies, (2) linear quadratic regulator (LQR) problems with linear policies, (3) multi-period inventory systems with Markov-modulated demand and strongly convex costs under state-dependent base-stock policies, and (4) stochastic cash balance problems with strongly convex costs under two-sided base-stock policies.
+A common thread across these models is that the associated dynamic programming recursions exhibit a (hidden) convexity structure, which is crucial for verifying the P{\L}K condition.